 If you’ve been in some southern Asian countries, you will be told that the quality of public transportation in those countries is quite err….uncomfortable, except for Singapore and Malaysia.
 The old local buses with fans add some vintage vitamins for your trip to Asian countries, so they aren’t really bad.

-Back in Hanoi, the public system has been improved dramatically recently, new routes, new buses, and better services.
+Back in Hanoi, the public system has improved dramatically recently, with new routes, new buses, and better services.
 So if you are going to Hanoi, you want to save some money for going around, and you don’t want to be scammed by an unauthorized taxi, then the bus is your perfect choice.

 Hanoi public transportation